axbycc/LiveSplat/README.md

 Running
 ------
-To run LiveSplat, you will have to create an integration script that connects to your RGBD sensors and feeds the results to the LiveSplat viewer.
+To run LiveSplat, you will have to create an integration script that feeds your RGBD streams to the LiveSplat viewer.
 This repo provides an integration script for Intel Realsense devices called [livesplat_realsense.py](https://github.com/axbycc/LiveSplat/blob/main/livesplat_realsense.py).